pyecharts/pyecharts/document/en-us/documentation.md

     Set to 0 to force all labels to be displayed and label is one by one if setting as 1; If 2, it will be one label separates from each other, and so on.

 dataZoom：dataZoom components for zoom-in and zoom-out.
-With them, it is possible to magnify a small area, to see the overall picture or to stay away from scattered points(Line、Bar、Scatter、EffectScatter、Kline)
+With them, it is possible to magnify a small area, to see the overall picture or to stay away from scattered points(Line, Bar, Scatter, EffectScatter, Kline)

 * is_datazoom_show -> bool
     defalut -> False